30 Australian Clothing Brands Our Editors Love – and New Styles To Shop for Summer

 Christopher Esber

 It’s hard not to spot a Christopher Esber ensemble at events.
 Artfully draped and ruched silhouettes, and elegant, strategically cut out details make up the label’s DNA.
 Esber has a cult following that includes A-list fans such as Hailey Bieber and Zendaya.
-The designer was welcomed onto the official schedule at Paris Fashion Week last year, took home the Andam Fashion Award in June and recently presented its spring/summer 25 collection again in Paris.
+The designer was welcomed onto the official schedule at Paris Fashion Week in 2023, took home the Andam Fashion Award last year and then presented its spring/summer 25 collection again in Paris.

 Price range: $190–$3900